FUNDINGPIPS ARTICLE Β· RULES

 Try other prop firms

 Different firms have different restriction lists.
-FTMO, FundedNext, Alpha Capital, E8 Markets, MyFundedFX — each has different serving regions.
+FTMO, FundedNext, Alpha Capital, E8 Markets and MyFundedFX each have different serving regions.
+A country restricted at FundingPips may be fully supported at one of these alternatives, so do not assume the restriction is universal across the prop space.

 Wait for regulatory clarification